ErinMyLungs/AnalyticStopwatch/README.md

 ### Development GUI with logger and debugger windows
 ![Development View](./repo_resources/development_mode.png)

+## Installation

+The best way is to use [pipx](https://pipxproject.github.io/pipx/) and run `pipx install clockpuncher` or `pipx run clockpuncher`.

+On install a folder will be created in `~/.clockpuncher` to contain local data storage.
+It should contain a single folder 'data' with a sqlite db called `timer.db` and possibly wal files.
+It's literally just a sqlite database, you can access, query, and adjust as you would with any other database.

+You can delete this folder without issue, but you will lose all your stored data.

 ## Current Next Steps:
 * [X] Integrate sqlite DB of timer sessions
 * [X] Add inputs for specific task descriptions (text box)